CZ-NIC/yangson/docs/glossary.rst

       constraint specified for a **list** node, non-unique values of a **leaf-list** node that represents configuration.

+   validation scope

+      Set of validation constraints that can be checked during validation.
+It can be schema constraints, semantic rules, or both.
+Represented by the enumeration
+      :class:`~.ValidationScope`.
+See also
+      :meth:`yangson.instance.InstanceNode.validate`.

 .. _2.2: https://tools.ietf.org/html/rfc7895#section-2.2
 .. _3: https://tools.ietf.org/html/rfc7950#section-3
 .. _3.5.3: https://tools.ietf.org/html/rfc8040#section-3.5.3